nart-shumaff/Etch-A-Sketch-min/README.md

 # Etch-A-Sketch-min
-i am tring to make a simpler werse to help me get to a solutions esear fasret
+i am tring to make a simpler verse to help me get to a solutions esear fasret